FAQs About Intensives

 7. How can I make my Weekend or Intensive experience last?

 Very rarely, but it depends.
 If you have had extensive experience and training with other groups, an intensive might be enough to start.
 Even then, having a Balint-trained co-leader, consultant or supervisor can make a world of difference.
 The ABS recommends a series of three Intensives.
-If your setting will require you to take charge of a Balint group after a single Intensive, talk to your faculty leaders after the intensive about how they can support your leadership.
+If your setting will require you to take charge of a Balint group after a single Intensive, talk to your colleagues and administration after the intensive about how they can support your leadership.